jacksontj/dagyr/README.md

         -- change from `state` to `context` and state can be one of the values this way things can access "config" (which they aren't supposed to mutate) to allow for lookaside tables etc.
+    - data access layer thingy-- for caching data as trie, etc.
+    - comments on nodes

 # notes:
     - fragments can have default values